 1, 3, 7, 8

-Inequality weakens the link between economic growth and employment creation generally and between economic growth and reduction of poverty and working poverty and other dimensions of decent work deficits.
+Inequality weakens the link between economic growth and employment creation in general and between economic growth and both the reduction of poverty and working poverty, as well as other dimensions of decent work deficits.
 Inequality has not only material, but also many non-material dimensions, such as unequal power and voice, unequal access to rights, social protection, social capital etc. These different dimensions of inequality are often linked and tend to reinforce each other (19).
-The focus of this section is primarily on the income aspect of inequality; other dimensions of inequality are discussed in the section on gender equality and non-discrimination, though are very relevant to income inequality, in particular there is a clear link between unequal pay between women and men and income inequality (31).
+The focus of this section is primarily on the income aspect of inequality; other dimensions of inequality are discussed in the section on gender equality and non-discrimination, though they are very relevant to income inequality; in particular, there is a clear link between unequal pay between women and men and income inequality (31).

 Growing inequality is partly caused by a declining share of wages in national economies, because income from capital is more highly concentrated than income from wages.
 Between 1999 and 2013, labour productivity growth in developed economies outstripped real wage growth, and labour’s share of national income fell in the largest economies.
 The adjusted labour share in the EU plus 11 OECD countries fell from 64 per cent in 1991 to 58 per cent in 2013 (34).